Data Scientist, Researcher, Author

 For machine-assisted discovery of join keys between different datasets.
 I led the team at Maana that developed this patent and integrated it into our production code.

-ESDM is a play-based therapy for kids on the autistic spectrum. unfortunately their website is very hard to navigate.
+ESDM is a play-based therapy for kids on the autistic spectrum.
+Unfortunately their website is very hard to navigate.
 I vibe-coded a map that lets you easily find therapists all over the world.

 I am learning Mandarin, and I made this app to help me make flashcards.
 You just put in a big blob of Chinese text (for me it tends to be song lyrcs) and it will extract the words and make them into Anki-friendly CSV that you can just paste in to make flashcards.
 It uses Llama on Hugging Face for the actual translation.